redstardogfish/roadc/_posts/2010-06-23-rvm-plays-nice-on-production.md

 **NOTE** Before continuing please note that the regular installation script found [here](http://rvm.beginrescueend.com/rvm/install/) will work as expected when ran as the root user.
-This will install RVM and created shared access across all users.
+This will install RVM and create shared access across all users.

 When I first started playing with RVM I wanted to come up with a way of allowing users to share rubies and install system wide gems, allowing them to have a free and open development environment which in turn increasingly nudges their dev habitat up the awesome scale.
 Win win.